Klammertime/P5-Neighborhood-Map/README.md

 * At least 5 TV shows come up with zero results because I am using a movie call, but I can use the [**TV ID call**](http://docs.themoviedb.apiary.io/#reference/tv) to get the primary information about a TV series by id.
 Examples of TV shows: Hemingway & Gelhorn, CSI, Alcatraz.
 * Several blocks are included in the locations list and they fail to map correctly, since they are not formatted to be geocoded, for example:
-`"film_location": "Van Ness Ave between Fell and Lombard"` or

-`"film_location": "Howard St from Embarcadero to 11 St"` Since it usually uses the words 'between' and 'from', this can be used to isolate the blocks and create a set of two intersections to then map using either **waypoints in directions** as shown on [Google's docs](https://developers.google.com/maps/documentation/javascript/examples/directions-waypoints) or **driving directions** as shown on this [gist by trtg](https://gist.github.com/trtg/3950475).
+`"film_location": "Van Ness Ave between Fell and Lombard"` Since it usually uses the words 'between' and 'from', this can be used to isolate the blocks and create a set of two intersections to then map using either **waypoints in directions** as shown on [Google's docs](https://developers.google.com/maps/documentation/javascript/examples/directions-waypoints) or **driving directions** as shown on this [gist by trtg](https://gist.github.com/trtg/3950475).

 ##Potential New Features: